HibberdLab/transrate/_src/getting_started.md

 You can evaluate an assembly using RNAseq reads.
 You need your assembly in FASTA format and paired reads in separate FASTQ files for the left and right reads.

-For example if you have the assembly in the file `assembly.fa` and the reads in `left.fq` and `right.fq`:
+For example if you have the assembly in the file `transcripts.fa` and the reads in `left.fq` and `right.fq`:

 ```bash
 $ transrate --assembly transcripts.fa \